 The Triangle Lab is about making theater together, expanding the definitions of who participates in theater making and how they participate.
 We aim for theaters, artists, and community members (the three points of the triangle) to become equal partners in discovering and sharing the profound stories of our times.
 We expect our experiments to yield new ways of making plays, new stories, and new ways of telling them, and to engage a broad range of participants in our community.

-The Triangle Lab is a partnership with San Francisco-based Intersection for the Arts and its resident theater company, Campo Santo, made possible with generous support from The James Irvine Foundation, and The Andrew W. Mellon Foundation.
+The Triangle Lab is a partnership with San Francisco-based Intersection for the Arts and its resident theater company, Campo Santo, supported by generous grants from The James Irvine Foundation, The Andrew W. Mellon Foundation, and the National Endowment for the Arts: Art Works.

 Questions?
 Contact Triangle Lab Director Rebecca Novick at firstname.lastname@example.org.